peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

     public bool RemoveIsPrefix { get; }

-Gets a value indicating whether the "Is" prefix in property names is emoved before they are used as keys.
+Gets a value indicating whether the "Is" prefix in property names is removed before they are used as keys.

 <b>Returns:</b>